The final exam on the pathway to RACGP fellowship is the Clinical Competency Exam (CCE)

 Use your reading time wisely.

-Read the question carefully and plan your time in the station.
-One of the most common mistakes candidates make is not reading the instructions carefully.
+During the reading time, ensure that you read the case and tasks carefully and plan your time in the station to the best of your ability.
+One of the most common mistakes candidates make in clinical encounters is not reading the instructions carefully.
 For example, the instructions may not ask for a physical examination, but some candidates will do this anyway and waste precious time in the station.
 Identify the tasks that you may be required to do, and make sure you spend time in the station on each of these areas.
-If you are asked to take a history and provide a management plan but use all 15 minutes taking a history, you are missing out on many potential marks in that station.
+If you are asked to take a history and provide a management plan but use all 15 minutes taking a history, you are missing out on many potential marks in that case.

 Communication and rapport